-Club List (64)
+Club List (69)

 The minor rugby season runs approximately May-August but the exact nature and timing of the program depends on the club.
-To find your local club and learn more about programming offered, check our club locator (link)
+To find your local club and learn more about programming offered, check our club locator above.

 Junior rugby in Ontario encompasses U14, U16, and U18 age groups.
 Click here to see a visual breakdown of age groups by year of birth.
 Contact leagues at this level are split by age and gender.
 For more information on non-contact programming contact your local club.